-If you must return a product to Thinklogical directly, please call us and let us know.
-Customer Support will ask you to describe the issue and will provide you with a Return Merchandise Authorization number (RMA#).
+If you must return a product to Thinklogical directly, please contact us at 1-203-647-8700.
+Customer Support will ask you to describe the problem and will issue you a Return Merchandise Authorization number (RMA#).
 Pack the device in its original box, if possible, and return it with the RMA# printed on the outside of the box.
 DO NOT return a product to Thinklogical without a Return Merchandise Authorization.